manjotmb20/Rdatasets/doc/Stat2Data/rst/Goldenrod.rst

 Format
 ~~~~~~

-A dataset with 1055 observations on the following 9 variables.
+A data frame with 1055 observations on the following 9 variables.

 +-----------------------------------+-----------------------------------+
 | ``Gdiam03``                       | Gall diameter in 2003 (in mm)     |